Vincit/multi-user-test-runner/README.md

 Role aliasing feature can be used to implement a simple support for multiple roles per user.
 Mapping the role definitions to multiple roles can be done for example in `AbstractUserRoleIT#createUser(String, String, String, ROLE, LoginRole)` method.

+## Multi Role Support

+From version 0.5 onwards it is possible to define multiple roles for a role identifier.
+The syntax is `role:ADMIN:USER`.
+This requires the configuration class to be extended from `AbstractMultiUserAndRoleConfig`.

 ## Ignoring a Test Method for Specific User Definitions